 NOCD Therapy is 100% virtual and available to people in all 50 states in the U.S. and even outside of the U.S. In the past, finding a therapist specialized in OCD and ERP had been notoriously difficult—if not almost impossible in some regions, especially in rural areas—given the regional mental health licensing laws and scarcity of ERP-trained providers.
 Online therapy bridges the access gap to ERP treatment by removing the location barrier.
 And since face-to-face ERP has been proven to be just as effective virtually as in-person, people with OCD are able to access specialized OCD treatment no matter where they live.

-NOCD Therapy is covered by insurance for over 1 in 3 Americans and is significantly more affordable than what the majority of people pay for in-person ERP, at $170 per session with payment plan flexibility.
+NOCD Therapy is covered by insurance for over 1 in 3 Americans and is significantly more affordable than what the majority of people pay for in-person ERP, with payment plan flexibility.
 The reason is that we know that ERP historically has been difficult to access for many people not only due to limited availability, but also high costs.
 We built NOCD to make OCD treatment accessible to everyone who needs it.
 Currently, we accept major insurance plans including UnitedHealthcare, Cigna, Blue Cross Blue Shield plans, and many others—but our goal is to eventually have every insurer globally cover NOCD Therapy.
-Until then, we plan to offer our therapy session price at about 50% off for our members who don’t have insurance.
+Until then, we plan to offer our therapy session price at a lower cost than most standard, in-person ERP therapy sessions for our members who don’t have insurance.
 It’s because we’re committed to our mission.

 NOCD Therapy is a service for all OCD themes.
 That’s because OCD is our specialty.
 There isn’t a subtype that we haven’t treated before: from sexual intrusive thoughts or relationship OCD, to fears that are violent, religious, blasphemous, or existential in nature, we’ve truly heard it all.
 In fact, many people within the NOCD team have OCD or a related condition themselves, so we deeply understand what living with OCD is like.
 Additionally, our licensed therapists deeply understand OCD and are specialty-trained in treating OCD with ERP therapy.
 They work side-by-side with the OCD experts and researchers who designed some of the world’s top OCD treatment programs, and that means the best care for our members.